fallemand/dh-restaurants-test/README.md

 - Handle incorrect Ids in the App.
 - Add Redux for state handling.
 - Complete the pagination behavior.
-- Add ascending or descending sort.
-- Add more complex filters.
 - Generate different bundles in development (with sourcemaps, not minified, etc).

 ---